 Adding new nozzle designs, raising design temperatures, lowering MDMT, changing inspection and changing materials beyond the original scope are all grounds for new or revised CRNs.
 If an AI will allow the CRN to be used on a derived design, then the original design is generic.

-Yes the process is long and expensive, but picture the upside – once complete you have a series of vessels that can be built the same as if the CRN system did not exist and Canada was only part of National Board.
-Future registration costs and delays – an unknowable variable – have been removed.
-Your designs have been locked down because design review with potential for changing requirements is not required for each time you make a derived design.
+The process is longer and more expensive, but picture the upside – once complete you have a series of vessels that can be built the same as if the CRN system did not exist and Canada was only part of National Board.
+Future registration costs and delays have been removed.
+Your designs have been locked down because design review with the potential for changing requirements is not required each time you make a derived design.
 More companies should seriously consider generic registrations.

 These concepts also apply to the registration of fittings.
 The difference is that fitting registrations can be much more flexible.
 The restrictions on the diameter, material, wall thickness, pressure and temperature do not apply to fitting registrations.
 All details must still be covered in the calculations, testing and drawings, but with fewer restrictions.

-The important point to take home is that manufacturers with lines of related products can save cost, time and pain by doing more registration work up front.
+The important point to take home is that manufacturers with lines of related products can save time and cost by doing more registration work up front.
 Go for it!

 Generic Vessel Sample